kawtarelbay/kawtar-elbay-projects/Projects/README.md

 ## 5. NoSQL – Vehicle Rental System

 **Date:** April 2026
-**Type:** Academic Project

 ### Project Overview
-This academic project involved developing a vehicle rental management application using NoSQL database and Streamlit.
+This project involved developing a vehicle rental management application using NoSQL database and Streamlit.
 The application allows users to manage contracts, vehicles, and customers efficiently.

 ### Objectives
 - Import large datasets into Firestore